-14 workers killed in the collapse of a crane being used to build a bridge in India
+16 workers killed in the collapse of a crane being used to build a bridge in India

-NEW DELHI (AP) — A huge crane collapsed at a highway construction site in western India, killing at least 14 workers, officials said Monday.
+NEW DELHI (AP) — A huge crane collapsed at a highway construction site in western India, killing at least 16 workers, the country’s National Disaster Response Force said Tuesday

 Television footage showed the collapsed crane on the ground as rescue workers looked for survivors near the site in Thane, a city just outside Mumbai.
 At least three people who were injured were rushed to a hospital.